-Kaitlin utilizes Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy.
+Kaitlin utilizes Dialectical Behavior Therapy (DBT) with clients.

 Dialectical Behavior Therapy (DBT)